bruehldev/TPL-Framework/README.md

 2. The main.js loading the template(!) of the main starting screen in index.html, which will load the content afterwards.
 3. At the moment it's reachable on port "3000" in your localhost.

-## Addon
+## Addons
 - Gulp for workflow control
+- Polymer as Front-End
+- Npm and Bower for package management
 - May webpack for testing and building http://webpack.github.io/
-- May Protractor for our end-to-end story
+- May Protractor for our end-to-end tests
 - May Karma for unit tests

 ## Questions